Who owns the publishing rights to my book when I publish through Wheatmark?

 Since then, we’ve published numerous books that have sold more than 2,000 copies.
 Some of our clients have sold 5,000, 10,000, and more than 25,000 books.
 Other clients have licensed translations of their books, sold the movie rights to their books, and landed traditional publishing deals after successfully publishing their books with us.

-We can publish your book under our imprint or help you start your own publishing firm.
+We can publish your book under our imprint or design your book for you so that you can publish it yourself.